 Grande Communications is a small but well-reviewed and expanding Internet provider in Texas.
 Their service is a mix of Fiber and Cable Internet.

 Grande Internet plans are often compared with Charter Spectrum and Verizon Fios.
-Customers give them strong reviews compared to other ISPs thanks to their fast download speeds, no-contract service, and local customer service.
+Customers tend to give them strong reviews compared to other ISPs, in general.
+This largely thanks to their fast download speeds, no-contract structure, and local customer service.

 Top Current Grande Communications Deals

 The Power 300 Internet-only plan from Grande Communications is the best overall value for the average customer.
 The download speeds are up to 300 Mbps, more than enough to handle streaming and gaming on multiple devices.
 A household of 4–5 people shouldn't run into buffering issues, even when streaming HD or 4K video.

 The current promotional rate for the Power 300 plan is $35.99/month.
 This rate times out after one year, so long-term customers can expect to see their bill go up 20% or so after twelve months.
 (This is standard for cable service.)
 The final price varies from area to area, so be sure to confirm the final price at your address when you sign up online or over the phone.